ExpressionEngine/ExpressionEngine-User-Guide/docs/development/modules.md

 Inside of the `ControlPanel/Routes` folder, you will see that the CLI has created your first control route with `ControlPanel/Routes/Index.php` and a corresponding view in you `views` folder.
 This page is accessible via The Add-On Manager -> [Add-On Name] or via the `/admin.php?/cp/addons/settings/[add-on-name]` URL.

+WARN: **Create and Index route first.** When your add-on has one or more Control Panel pages associated with it, your add-on's card on the Add-On Manager page will link to the `Index` route of your add-on (`ControlPanel/Routes/Index.php`).
+If this route does not exist, users will be presented with a 404 page.

 ## Anatomy Of A Control Panel Route
 When you first add a route to your add-on a `ControlPanel/Routes` folder along with an `ControlPanel/Routes/[RouteName].php` starter file is created.
 The starter file will look something like this: